What is Allylic Carbon?

 The Modern Periodic table in which all known elements are arranged in increasing order of atomic number.
 There are 18 vertical columns called groups and 7 horizontal rows called periods.

-The bottom part of the periodic table contains two series of 14 elements which are called an f-block element.
-The left side of Modern Periodic Table mainly contains metals whereas the right side is the non-metallic region.
+The bottom part of the periodic table contains two series of 14 elements which are called an f-block elements.
+The left side of the Modern Periodic Table mainly contains metals whereas the right side is the non-metallic region.
 Some elements show intermediate properties of metals and non-metals.
-These elements are called metalloids and are located in between metals and non-metals as a zig-zag line.
+These elements are called metalloids and are located in between metals and non-metals as a zigzag line.

 Metals can be identified as elements which are highly reactive and electropositive in nature.
 Unlike metals, non-metals are electronegative in nature.
 Carbon is one of the most common non-metals.
-It is basic of all organic compounds.
+It is the basis of all organic compounds.